Hotchain-HOTX/Hotchain/doc/tor.md

 ./hotchaind ... -discover
 ```

-and open port 9069 on your firewall (or use -upnp).
+and open port 51472 on your firewall (or use -upnp).

 If you only want to use Tor to reach onion addresses, but not use it as a proxy
 for normal IPv4/IPv6 communication, use:
 ```
-./hotchaind -onion=127.0.0.1:9069 -externalip=dnetzj6l4cvo2fxy.onion:989 -discover
+./hotchaind -onion=127.0.0.1:9050 -externalip=dnetzj6l4cvo2fxy.onion:989 -discover
 ```

-List of known HOTCHAIN Tor relays
+List of known Hotchain Tor relays
 ------------------------------------
 ```
 y5kcscnhpygvvnjn.onion:989